 The former BigBang singer has been booked for various offences, from procuring sexual favours for would-be investors to sharing an obscene photograph.

-As the authorities step up their probe, netizens have started debating whether the singer has to pay a heavy price for his alleged misdeeds.
+Would he have to pay a heavy price for his alleged misdeeds?

-"Even if he is given a sentence, it'll be two to three years and there's a possibility he'll be able to get probation instead."
+"Even if he is given a sentence, it'll be two to three years, and there's a possibility he'll be able to get on probation instead."

-But the eventual punishment will depend on what new evidence the police can unearth.
+But the eventual punishment will also depend on what new evidence the police can unearth.

 News outlet Ilyo Shinmun previously reported that prostitutes were procured for Seungri's birthday party in the Philippines in 2017.

-Last Sunday, broadcaster Channel A provided an update on the police investigation, revealing that eight women who attended the singer's birthday party were professional escorts.
+On April 7, broadcaster Channel A provided an update on the police investigation, revealing that eight women, who attended Seungri's birthday party, were professional escorts.

-The authorities confirmed that Seungri took care of their travel expenses, though he also insisted that he paid the bills for everyone who attended the Philippines bash.
+The authorities confirmed that Seungri took care of the travel expenses for the escorts though the singer insisted that he paid the bills for all the folk, and not just the eight women, who attended the Philippines bash.